Special Education and ABA Online Dual Degree

-Dual Master’s Degree in Special Education & Applied Behavioral Analysis (ABA)
+Dual MS in Special Education and Applied Behavior Analysis

 Today’s schools demand professionals trained in the science of human behavior and special education to help students with disabilities learn both academic and life skills.
 Drexel’s one-of-a-kind Dual MS in Special Education and Applied Behavior Analysis program combines the skills needed to educate these students with the specialized field of applied behavior analysis, which includes established principles, practices, and tools applicable across a wide array of settings.